simgrid/simgrid/docs/source/Plugins.rst

 ###############

 You can extend SimGrid without modifying it, thanks to our plugin mechanism.
-This page describes how to write your own plugin, and gives the documentation of the ones distributed with SimGrid.
+This page describes how to write your own plugin, and documents some of the plugins distributed with SimGrid.

-- Host Energy: models the energy dissipation of the compute units.
+- :ref:`Host Energy <plugin_host_energy>`: models the energy dissipation of the compute units.
-- Link Energy: models the energy dissipation of the network.
+- :ref:`Link Energy <plugin_link_energy>`: models the energy dissipation of the network.
+- :ref:`Host Load <plugin_host_load>`: monitors the load of the compute units.

 Defining a Plugin
 *****************